Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Chirality contributions in real space

 \section{Chirality contributions in real space}

 To further describe the chirality induced by the defects, here we discuss and compute two measures of chirality: scalar spin chirality (SSC) and local marker corresponding to Majorana fermion topological orbital magnetization.
 We will use a local description of these observables since we are interested in defect contributions.
+The local marker has been previously computed for odd sided plaquettes in Kitaev models \cite{cassella_exact_2023,grushin_amorphous_2023,borhani_realspace_2025}, as has scalar spin chirality \cite{grushin_amorphous_2023}, and both are known to peak locally near defects \cite{grushin_amorphous_2023,borhani_realspace_2025}.